 While Windows 10 has an appealing look and feel to some, many of us feel overwhelmed by the massive jump in style from Windows 7.
 If you’re struggling to feel comfortable with Windows 10, you’re certainly not alone.

 The good news is that Windows 10 is highly customizable, so you can engineer its design to look nearly the same as Windows 7.
-With a few tweaks to elements like wallpaper, color scheme, and default browser, you’ll be back to a Windows 7-style set up in no time.
+With a few tweaks to elements like wallpaper, color scheme, and default browser, you’ll be back to a Windows 7 look and feel in no time.

 Change the Start Menu

-Step 2: On the Start Menu Style tab, choose Windows 7 style as shown above.
+Step 2: On the Start Menu Style tab, choose the Windows 7 Style as shown above.

 Step 4: On the Skin tab, choose Windows Aero.